-It is important that retailers rethink making themselves more discoverable online in this digital age today.
-In spite of the Covid-19 pandemic, modern marketers of brick-and-mortar stores may want to look at adopting location based advertising (LBA) to target their potential consumers who are within the vicinity of their store to check out the advertised product so that they can buy their products conveniently or as part of their route planning.
+It is imperative that retailers must make themselves as discoverable as possible online in this digital age.
+With Covid-19 pandemic easing, marketers of brick-and-mortar stores may want to double down or start looking at embracing location based advertising (LBA) to target their prospects who are within the vicinity of their store to check out their products and services.

 Understanding the value of LBA as yet another means to increase their daily foot traffic is critical as part of an omnichannel strategy to create more sales conversions.

 A report shared by Factual says that 9 out of 10 marketers believe that LBA creates higher sales, growth in the customer base (by 86%) and an increase in customer engagement (by 84%).

 Almost 9 in 10 marketers said LBA resulted in higher sales, followed by growth in their customer base (86%) and higher customer engagement (84%).
 LBA is a diverse marketing tool that can be utilized across channels as well.
 The report by Factual also found that the most-used channel to leverage LBA is via mobile (81%) but “marketers are increasingly using location data in emerging channels, including advanced TV (49%), digital out-of-home (47%), voice/connected speakers (45%), and automotive (28%).”

 As per prediction by GrandViewResearch, the global location-targeted ad spend in 2019 was valued at USD 62.35 billion and forecasted a compounding annual growth rate (CAGR) of 17.4% from 2020 to 2027.